-- 4.19 The aim of the Local Plan strategy is to locate the largest waste management recycling and recovery facilities in close proximity to the largest arisings, i.e. urban concentrations with populations above 30,000; that is, around Leicester, and in and around Loughborough/Shepshed, Hinckley/Burbage, and Coalville.
-'Around Leicester' relates to the urban areas within the administrative boundaries of the County Council and within the LPUA as defined in the 2014 Strategic Housing Market Area Assessment, including the planned extensions and Narborough and Whetstone.
-Coalville is defined as the Coalville Urban Area as set out by North West Leicestershire District Council.
-The Key Diagram towards the rear of this document indicates these areas that are deemed to be acceptable for the locating of strategic facilities. - 4.20 The Planning Practice Guidance offers indicative values for determining significant effects and whether an Environmental Impact Assessment is required as set out in the Town and Country Planning (Environmental Impact Assessment) Regulations 2011.
+4.21 The aim of the Local Plan strategy is to locate the largest waste management recycling and recovery facilities in close proximity to the largest arisings, i.e. urban concentrations with populations above 30,000 around Leicester, and in and around Loughborough/Shepshed, Hinckley/Burbage, and Coalville.
+'Around Leicester' relates to the urban areas within the administrative boundaries of the County Council and within the LPUA as defined in the 2014 Strategic Housing Market Area Assessment, including the planned extensions at Narborough and Whetstone.
+Coalville is defined by North West Leicestershire District Council as the Coalville Urban Area.
+The Key Diagram towards the rear of this document indicates the areas that are deemed to be acceptable for the locating of strategic facilities.

+- 4.22 The Planning Practice Guidance offers indicative values for determining significant effects and whether an Environmental Impact Assessment is required by the Town and Country Planning (Environmental Impact Assessment) Regulations 2011.
 The Guidance states that waste facilities that would recover at least 50,000tpa of C&I waste and LACW would be more likely to have significant effects and require an Environmental Statement.
-Strategic facilities are those which will divert a significant proportion of waste away from landfill either by recycling and/or recovery.
-The County Council is not seeking to rigidly define what a significant level of landfill diversion is but facilities of approximately 50,000tpa are more likely to be classified as strategic. - 4.21 A strategic facility in its simplest form is a single large scale development.
+Strategic facilities are those which will divert a significant proportion of the County's waste away from landfill either by recycling and/or recovery.
+The County Council is not seeking to rigidly define what a significant level of landfill diversion is but facilities of approximately 50,000tpa capacity or more are more likely to be strategic in nature.
+However, some smaller facilities may have a very specialist nature that gives them an important strategic function. - 4.23 A strategic facility in its simplest form is a single large scale development.
 However, facilities can become of strategic importance either through an extension to an existing operation or through an agglomeration of a number of non-strategic developments upon a large scale site.
-Proposals that would lead to either of the two situations occurring would be assessed against the Strategic Waste Facilities policy.

-- 4.22 Facilities will be considered as strategic where they have all of the following characteristics: - facilities which have the capacity to make a significant contribution to LACW or C&I waste recovery by reducing the amount of residual waste going to landfill; - B. facilities that offer potential for the co-location of complimentary waste facilities and/or end users of recovered materials or energy; - C. facilities which have potential to deal with LACW and/or C&I waste; and - D. facilities of sufficient area and characteristics to deliver a strategic function.
+Proposals that would lead to either of the two situations occurring would be assessed against the Strategic Waste Facilities policy. - 4.24 Facilities will be considered as strategic where they have all of the following characteristics: - A. facilities which have the capacity to make a significant contribution to LACW or C&I waste recovery by reducing the amount of residual waste going to landfill or are of a very specialist nature; - B. facilities that offer potential for the co-location of complimentary waste facilities and/or end users of recovered materials or energy; - C. facilities which have potential to deal with LACW and/or C&I waste; and - D. facilities of sufficient area and characteristics to deliver a strategic function.